jayastronomic/wc-tool/README.md

-# CCWC - Crickett Coding Word Count
+# CCWC - Coding Challenge Word Count

-CCWC (Crickett Coding Word Count) is a simplified version of the Linux `wc` command-line utility.
+CCWC (Coding Challenge Word Count) is a simplified version of the Linux `wc` command-line utility.
 It computes the number of lines, words, characters, and bytes in files, mimicking the behavior of the `wc` command.

 ## Features